Who We Are

 The volunteers of the Sonoma County Search and Rescue teams are your neighbors and friends; mothers and fathers; sons and daughters.
 They are ordinary people who are willing to do the extraordinary when the call comes.
 These unpaid SAR professionals are trained in all aspects of search and rescue, including modern search techniques, land navigation and GPS, tracking skills, rescue skills, recovery, and first aid.
 They provide their own gear and yet must meet a standard for personal equipment and training.
 All members of the team are trained as Emergency Medical Responders and many others are EMT and Paramedics.

 Today the Search and Rescue Team is called out quickly, usually within hours of the missing persons report.
 The Sonoma County SAR Team is a partnered with the Sonoma County's Sheriff's Office.
-The team is staffed by two Henry One personnel, one sergeant, who is the Team Commander, and one deputy, who is the Search and Rescue Coordinator.
-The rest of the team consists of about 50 volunteer civilian; unpaid SAR professionals trained in all aspects of search and rescue.
+The team is staffed by one sergeant, who is the Team Commander, and four deputies.
+The SAR team consists of about 50 volunteer civilian; unpaid SAR professionals trained in all aspects of search and rescue.
 Searches are managed by a volunteer Overhead team trained in incident command systems, command post operations, and search management.
 The team is available for activation during community disasters and also assists the Sheriff Office in evidence searches at crime scenes.
 When an airlift is needed the Helicopter/Search and Rescue Unit is available to help.